310mc/https-310mc.github.io-tl/source/_posts/supervillain/prologue.md

 The reason Ryuseitai got into this unnatural state—

 Is all ’cuz I was weak, isn’t it?
-Everything single thing’s all on me.
+Every single thing’s all on me.
 {% endbubble %}

 {% bubble Chiaki serious %}